 “Nobody is happy with service,” says Solomon, describing the user attitude.
 From the reseller’s perspective, the problem is usually how to fund the positions needed to support clients.
 A growing reseller can often find itself unable to keep up with user demand.

-Net@Work solved the issue by selling all service contracts in pre-paid blocks.
+Net at Work solved the issue by selling all service contracts in pre-paid blocks.
 Users roll unused hours from month to month and year to year.
-By collecting all the money up front, "We are making sure we have enough people to support them," says Solomon.
-Also, where clients usually see support as an expense for something they don't use, they now view the cost as a service.
-The process has let Net@Work build its support staff to nearly 40 people.
+By collecting all the money up front, “We are making sure we have enough people to support them,” says Solomon.
+Also, where clients usually see support as an expense for something they don’t use, they now view the cost as a service.
+The process has let Net at Work build its support staff to nearly 40 people.